ephel-lang/ephel/README.md

 #### Functional approach

-Since types are used for behavior selection this code can be revisited by removing all scoped Ambient for a simpler implementation using dependent type.
+Since types are used for behavior selection this code can be revisited by removing all scoped Ambient for a simpler implementation using dependent types.

 ```ocaml
 val ping : type = Ping : nat -> ping